Guinea-Bissau 0-2 Nigeria: Super Eagles keep 100 per cent group record

 - Afcon 2021: European clubs ‘distasteful’ and ‘disrespectful’ - Ikeme

+Another chance came through Nwakali to Sadiq in the 20th minute but the Almeria striker, in a one-on-one situation, tried to dribble goalkeeper Maurice Gomis and he was eventually dispossessed by Opa Sangante.

+Nigeria's first shot on target came on the half-hour mark when Iheanacho found a little bit of space following Nwakali's corner-kick but his strike went directly to Gomis’ hands.

-Sadiq opened the scoring in the 56th minute after a fine left-footed pass from Kelechi Iheanacho.
+The Super Eagles started the second 45 minutes as the better side and they were rewarded with the opening goal through Sadiq in the 56th minute after a fine left-footed pass from Iheanacho.

+Immediately after he scored his maiden goal for Nigeria, the 24-year-old made way for Peter Olayinka to make his international debut while Simon replaced Ejuke.

+Simon boosted Nigeria's attack and quest for a second goal with his runs and dribbles which paid off in the 75th minute.